aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 Using custom rules
 ------------------

 SageMaker Debugger also allows the users to create custom rules and have those evaluated against the debugging data.
-To use custom rules there are two prerequisites:
+To use custom rules, you must provide two items:

 * Custom rule source file and its local or S3 location.
 You can learn more about how to write custom rules at `How to Write Custom Debugger Rules <https://github.com/awslabs/sagemaker-debugger/blob/master/docs/analysis.md#writing-a-custom-rule>`__
 * Rule evaluator image for the corresponding region available from `Amazon SageMaker Debugger Custom Rule Images <https://docs.aws.amazon.com/sagemaker/latest/dg/debuger-custom-rule-registry-ids.html>`__